jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 - Exchanging
   - Simple Orderbook
-  - Simple Uniswap
+  - Simple AMM
-  - Standardization
+  - General API

 - Hubs and ATOMs
   - The Function of the Hub